hitz-zentroa/latxa-instruct/evaluation/README.md

     ```shell
     export LM_HARNESS_VENV="/path/to/your/venv"
     ```
 4. Modify the Slurm scripts as necessary and run them with `sbtach`.
-For instance
+For instance:
     ```shell
     sbatch lm_eval_Latxa-Llama-3.1-8B.sh
     ```